Jump to video!

-Tom Yum Goong (tom yum soup with shrimp) might be the most famous version of this Thai hot and sour soup, but the chicken version is just as delicious.
+Tom Yum Goong (tom yum soup with shrimp) might be the most famous version of this Thai hot and sour soup, but the chicken version is just as delicious and I find it is actually more comforting.
 There's a little more to it than simply substituting chicken for shrimp, as Thai people have figured out the best flavour pairings for these two different proteins.

 Got ingredients leftover?
 You must make this easy tom kha gai recipe.
 It has uses all the same herbs, but is milder and creamier with the addition of coconut milk.
 If you love tom yum, I know you will also love tom kha gai.